-I said it in my last post, about the Acumobility Ultimate Back Roller, that you need to recover.
+I said it in my post about the Acumobility Ultimate Back Roller, that you need to recover.
 And as a culture, we spend so much times at a desk, and ignore thoracic extension and back health in general.
 How many people do you know with a “bad back?”
 How many times have you personally tweaked your own back lifting something like a 30lb bag of dog food, meanwhile you can deadlift 405?
 It comes down to joint prep and mobility.
 And newsflash, there’s a whole bunch of joints in your back, and a complex series of erector muscles, inter-costal ligments, connective tissues, and discs.
 And that’s an over-simplification.

 Even better?
 They’re having a massive sale!